Skip to content

 Commit style

-• Body explains the why, not the what — the diff already shows the what.
+• Body explains why, not what — diff shows the what.

 • Keep commits focused.
-A bug fix shouldn't drag a refactor with it; a refactor shouldn't drag a bug fix with it.
+Bug fix shouldn't drag a refactor; refactor shouldn't drag a bug fix.

 Scope discipline

-• Don't add error handling, fallbacks, or validation for scenarios that can't happen.
+• No error handling, fallbacks, or validation for scenarios that can't happen.
 Trust internal guarantees.
 Validate only at system boundaries (user input, external APIs).

-• Don't create helpers or abstractions for one-time operations.
-Three similar lines is better than a premature abstraction.
+• No helpers / abstractions for one-time ops.
+Three similar lines beats a premature abstraction.

-• Don't design for hypothetical future requirements.
-Design decisions is where rejected ideas live; before designing something new, check whether it's already there.
+• No design for hypothetical future requirements.
+Design decisions holds rejected ideas — check there first.

 Where things live